rust-windowing/winit/src/changelog/unreleased.md

 - Removed `KeyEventExtModifierSupplement`, and made the fields `text_with_all_modifiers` and `key_without_modifiers` public on `KeyEvent` instead.
 - Move `window::Fullscreen` to `monitor::Fullscreen`.
+- Renamed "super" key to "meta", to match the naming in the W3C specification.

 ### Removed